lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 We made use of config files.
 When an experiment runs, the hyperparameters that have been called are stored in the config file designed for the experiment.
-We also created a hierarchy where the default_config.yaml would reference the other experiment config files and so on.
+We also created a hierarchy where the default_config.yaml would reference the other experiment config files and so on (see it below).
+In case of overriding some of the hyperparameters on the command line we ensure there is no information loss by tracking the experiment also with WandB.
+This API helps as save the hyperparameters used for every run, among other metrics.
+To reproduce an experiment one would only have to choose the appropiate .yaml file and reference it with the hydra decorator: `@hydra.main(config_path="../config", config_name="CHOSEN_EXPERIMENT_TO_REPRODUCE.yaml")`

     ├── config
     │ ├── default_config.yaml        <- references the other config